pytorch/tensordict/docs/source/reference/prototype.rst

 item assignment.
 It also supports tensor operations like clone, squeeze, cat, split and many more.
 :obj:`@tensorclass` allows non-tensor entries, however all the tensor operations are strictly restricted to tensor attributes.
-One needs to implement their custom methods for non-tensor data
+One needs to implement their custom methods for non-tensor data.
+It is important to note that :obj:`@tensorclass` does not enforce strict type matching

 .. code-block::